 (b) to implement minor technical adjustments and improvements, for example to address a security threat.
 These changes will not significantly and adversely affect your use of the goods

-and in all circumstances you retain your right to end the contract (see clause 8.
-Your rights to end the contract).
+and in all circumstances, you retain your right to end the contract (see clause 8 - Your rights to end the contract).

 7. Providing the goods

-7.1 Delivery costs and arrangements
+7.1 V&A Shop delivery charges and arrangements

 The costs of delivery will be as displayed to you on our website provided that: